Roy Ngerng: Personal life

 Ngerng is gay, as stated in his personal blog, My Right To Love, in 2011.
-He has written on topics related to the LGBT community, such as relationship woes and AIDS.
+He has written on topics related to the LGBTQ community, such as relationship woes and AIDS.
 Ngerng's family has long accepted his homosexuality even though they did not react positively when first revealed of his sexual orientation decades ago; his mother initially cried and for a few years refused to acknowledge his homosexuality.